Yesterday’s Heroes #14040

 I’ve also been in the defunct US Steel Carrie Furnace site to walk among the two remaining blast furnaces there.
 You can see those images in the Abandoned Industrial section of the Places gallery.
 There are more Mack truck photos and other makes in the Junkyards gallery under Heavy Trucks too.

 Location: Bethlehem, Northampton County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Old School Cool #14241